-A Phase 1/2 Trial of CLN-081 in Patients With Non-Small Cell Lung Cancer (REZILIENT1)
+A Phase 1/2 Trial of CLN-081 in Patients with Non-Small Cell Lung Cancer (REZILIENT1)

-April 24, 2024 updated by: Cullinan Therapeutics Inc.
+March 11, 2025 updated by: Cullinan Therapeutics Inc.

-A Phase 1/2, Open-Label, Multi-Center Trial to Assess Safety, Tolerability, Pharmacokinetics, Pharmacodynamics, and Efficacy of CLN-081 in Patients With Locally-Advanced or Metastatic Non-Small Cell Lung Cancer Harboring EGFR Exon 20 Insertion Mutations Who Have Previously Received Platinum-Based Systemic Chemotherapy
+A Phase 1/2, Open-Label, Multi-Center Trial to Assess Safety, Tolerability, Pharmacokinetics, Pharmacodynamics, and Efficacy of CLN-081 in Patients with Locally-Advanced or Metastatic Non-Small Cell Lung Cancer Harboring EGFR Exon 20 Insertion Mutations Who Have Previously Received Platinum-Based Systemic Chemotherapy

 CLN-081-001 is a Phase 1/2, open label, multi-center study of CLN-081 in patients with non-small cell lung cancer (NSCLC) harboring EGFR (epidermal growth factor receptor) exon 20 insertion mutations, to characterize the safety, determine the recommended Phase 2 dose (RP2D), and evaluate efficacy.